NajlaAlariefy/Link-Prediction/readme.md

 6 Sept, 2018

 ## Summary
 This part of the project contains the data and feature engineering pipelines.
-Model building & selection were done using the Weka Workbench.
+Model building & selection were done using the Weka Workbench version 3.8.2.

+Ensembles of Decision Trees: Random Forest and AdaBoostM1 (with Decision Stump) were used.
+In both cases, the model was evaluated using 10-fold cross validation, and for competition submissions, trained on the entire training set.

+Preprocessing in Weka is straightforward.
+First, the class has to be situated in the last column of the csv file.
+The numeric to nominal transform is then used, and the above models can be evaluated with ease under the "Classify" tab.

 The pipeline is summarised in **Data & Feature Engineering.ipynb**.